Creating Your Rest Nest For Sound Journeys & Yoga Nidra

 Laying on your side

-You want a pillow, cushion or bolster between your legs and your arms, and I suggest leveraging your head up on a block with a pillow on top (or two pillows) to release strain on your neck and and shoulder.
+For proper support of the hips, shoulders and spine, you may want a pillow, cushion or bolster between your legs and your arms, and I suggest leveraging your head up on a block with a pillow on top (or a thick pillow) to release strain on your neck and and shoulder.
 See the 'laying on your side' section of the video for clarity.

 Positions If You Are Pregnant